About the Global Authentic Memory Initiative

 No commercial dependencies

-Funded by public grants, foundations, and institutional partnerships.
-Never by selling access to data, and with no investors holding profit expectations.
-There is no mechanism by which our incentives can drift away from the institutions we serve.
+We are funded by public grants, foundations, and institutional partnerships.
+We do not sell access to data, and we do not have investors holding profit expectations.
+There is no incentive for our priorities to shift away from the institutions we serve.

 Open by default